Creating Optimal Work Environments (OWE’s) using student’s ‘Learning Likes’ and ‘Preferences’(LLP’s)

 - Why is it important to have an environment where you feel comfortable and can work to optimise the time you have at school to ‘grow your mind’ and be the best learner you can be?

 - Today we will ‘Dare to be Different’ and create a learning environment in the classroom that provides opportunities that cater for your individual ‘Learning Likes and Preferences’.
+Note follow the learning Likes and Preferences link for ready to use charts.
 We will create Optimal Work Environments.
 (You can use the OWE letters and tell your students they owe it to themselves to make the most of this opportunity.)

 What is an Optimal Work Environment?